jdhp-docs/supports-programmation-systeme-c-unix/README.rst

 Description
 ===========

-This repository contains the source files of the following lecture (in French):
+This repository contains the source files of teaching materials for the following lecture (in French):
 *Introduction à la programmation système C sous Unix*, presented by Jérémie Decock at *IUT d'Orsay* (France) in 2013.